 LOCALLY OWNED AND OPERATED

-Skunks invade your yard or home in search of food and denning sites.
-By eliminating any potential food sources and denning sites, you make your yard less inviting.
-Preventive measures, such as removing attractants around your home and surrounding buildings, will decrease the likelihood of an unpleasant skunk encounter.
-This includes securing trash; covering exposed openings under your home, porch and nearby buildings.
-Feeding pets indoors, or if fed outdoors, remove food immediately after pets eat.
-Make sure all garbage bins are tightly lidded and secured against tipping.
-If you need skunks removed from your residential or commercial properties, call Wild Trappers.
-Our state certified wildlife trappers will remove skunks and any other nuisance wildlife from your property via safe and humane animal trapping and removal techniques.
-We repair any animal damage and clean-up droppings and nesting materials.
-We’ll also inspect your property inside and out, top to bottom, to identify the entry points and potential problem areas and offer you safe and cost effective solutions.
+Do not try to trap or handle an armadillo.
+Although rare, humans can acquire a leprosy infection from handling an infected armadillo.
+If you need armadillos removed from your residential or commercial properties, call Wild Trappers.
+Our state certified wildlife trappers will remove armadillos and any other nuisance wildlife from your property via safe and humane animal trapping and removal techniques.
+We will also inspect your property inside and out, top to bottom, to identify the entry points and/or potential problem areas and offer you safe and cost effective solutions.
 Call us today for a quote or inspection.